Time – allow 1 hour

 At the top of the lane, the road turns 90 degrees right up a hill .
 Follow the road up (signposted ‘Harlawmuir or South Mains’) and past the houses at Kitleyknowe, then straight ahead, with the road becoming a farm track.

-At the first gate on the track, there is a small sign showing the route of the walk over to Harbour Craig attached to the gatepost.
-Continue on and just before the second gate and before the track crosses Back Burn, turn left off the track and walk round the edge of the field – the route is usually obvious, having been well worn by tractors.
+Just before the second gate and before the track crosses Back Burn, turn left off the track and walk round the edge of the field – the route is usually obvious, having been well worn by tractors.

 You will reach a gate on your right after 200m.
 Pass through it, descend, cross the burn and up the other side to walk along the top of the gorge through which the burn flows, heading north east, with the gorge to your left and Auchencorth Moss to your right.